ethereum/web3.py/docs/troubleshooting.rst

 How do I conform to ABI types?
 ------------------------------

-The Web3 library follows the following conventions.
+The web3 library follows the following conventions:

 Bytes vs Text
 ~~~~~~~~~~~~~